 If you feel like you’re doing everything right and still aren’t seeing progress, I recommend tracking your food for at least a week.
 I understand tracking can be a pain and it is not for everyone.
 However, whether you enjoy it or not, it is extremely informational and helpful.

 There are lots of ways to track.
 One app I use often is MyFitnessPal.
 I use it to track my meals during this part of competition prep to keep me on track and accountable to what I am putting in my body.
+You also can just use a simple notebook.

 Find your motivation